 - 3.1 Non-Satisfactory Completion- Students awarded zero marks for assessment tasks totalling 50% or more of the final course assessment marks will be certified as not having satisfactorily completed the course.
-This means that the student will not receive an assessment mark or an examination mark for that subject. - 3.2 Zero Marks- Students and parents will be notified if a student receives a zero mark and alternative opportunities may need to be considered for the student to be able to demonstrate and therefore, meet course outcomes.
-Parents and students should also be aware of potential consequences of non-completion of course outcomes. - 3.3 Non-Serious Attempts- Students who do not make a serious attempt at an Assessment Task may receive a zero mark for the task concerned.
+This means that the student will not receive an assessment mark or an examination mark for that subject. - 3.2 Zero Marks- Students and parents will be notified if a student receives a zero mark and alternative opportunities may need to be considered for the student to be able to demonstrate, and therefore meet, course outcomes.
+Parents and students should also be aware of potential consequences of non-completion of course outcomes. - 3.3 Non-Serious Attempts- Students who do not make a serious attempt at an assessment task may receive a zero mark for the task concerned.
 This may render a student ineligible for an award for the subject in the ROSA Certificate.
 Non-serious attempts include frivolous or objectionable material.
 Students who provide answers to examination questions in a language other than English (unless specifically instructed to do so) will have zero marks awarded.
 Non-attempts include those where only multiple-choice questions are attempted.
-Any student identified as making a non-serious attempt or a non-attempt will need to justify to the teacher/ Head Teacher why they should receive a result for the task concerned. - 3.4 Appeal Requests A student who wishes to submit an appeal request can do so when you have sought and been denied approval for an application for either an illness/Misadventure, an Extension for Elite Representation, zero mark for a non-serious attempt or you have been issued with a UPL Program or an N-warning letter or Final N Determination Notice.
-Your appeal request must be made with 48 hours of receiving a rejection from the relevant faculty Head Teacher or been issued an N Determination Warning.
+Any student identified as making a non-serious attempt or a non-attempt will be asked by the school to justify to their teacher/ head teacher why they should receive a result for the task concerned. - 3.4 Appeal Requests A student who wishes to submit an appeal request can do so when you have sought and been denied approval for an application for either an illness/Misadventure, or zero mark for a non-serious attempt.
+Your appeal request must be made with 48 hours of receiving a rejection from the relevant faculty Head Teacher.
 Appeal requests should only be made in circumstances where you truly believe the Head Teacher has not considered all the facts in your case.
-You are to complete an Appeal request form and submit it to the Deputy Principal, with a copy of the Illness-Misadventure Request or Notification of Final N Determination Award.
+You are to complete an Appeal request form and submit it to the Deputy Principal, with a copy of the Illness-Misadventure Request or Extension for Elite Performance Request.
 It is at the Deputy Principal's discretion whether to uphold your appeal to deny it after careful consideration of all the circumstances surrounding your appeal request.